manang/internet-drafts/draft-muscariello-intarea-hicn.md

     KeyID:             256-bit key identifier.

-    Signature:         Variable length field that carries the cryotographic signature of the security envelope.
+    Signature:         Variable length field that carries the cryptographic signature of the security envelope.
                        It is 128 bytes for RSA-1024, 256 bytes for RSA-2048,
                        56 bytes for EDCSA 192, 72 bytes for ECDSA 256.